Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 If the price is 10 or less, Tallis will try to convince Drestor to increase it by 5 GP, whispering something in his ear.
 He'll need to succeed a DC 12 Charisma (Persuasion) check for Drestor to agree.

 At this point, the dwarves will return for the third barrel and Drestor will follow them outside, wishing everyone well.
 After he leaves, Tallis will say he has to warn the PC about working with Drestor.
-He will explain that while the deal itself was fine and it makes sense to sell the wine to the Thirsty Deckhand, Drestor is involved with dangerous people and now he got his eyes on the Silentspire family.
+He will explain that while the deal itself was fine and it makes sense to sell the wine to the Thirsty Deckhand, Drestor is involved with dangerous people and now they got their eyes on the Silentspire family.

 # Expanding the Family
 Tallis will wake up the PC and tell them that an older half-orc man has shown up at the front gate.